Frequently Asked Questions

 What should I do if my camper has a special need, requires medication, or has an allergy?

-If a camper has special needs, it must be noted on the medical information & waiver form.
-It is also suggested that the details of any special needs be emailed to Shelby Hinkle Smith at email@example.com prior to the start of camp so that any necessary arrangements can be made and counselors can be prepared to better serve the needs of all campers.
+Special Needs: If a camper has special needs, it must be noted in their online health profile.
+It is also suggested that the details of any special needs be emailed to Shelby Hinkle Smith, Senior Associate Director of Campus Recreation, at firstname.lastname@example.org prior to the start of camp so that any necessary arrangements can be made and counselors can be prepared to better serve the needs of all campers.

 Prescription Medications: ADC counselors can dispense any necessary prescription medications provided the following conditions are met: